mikiya09/ComSci/nodeJS.md

         });

-    >> app.listen(3000, function() {                          --- listen method print out something when successfully reach to server console.log("server is running on port 3000.")
+    >> app.listen(3000, function() {                          --- listen method print out something
-        })
+        console.log("server is running on port 3000.")        --- when successfully reach the server })